eloraju/valheim-with-controls/README.md

 New day.
 Managed to make the whole thing work!
 Just added a test command that I'll try to call from discord.
 Aaand it didn't work.
 For some reason discord doesn't accept the response.
 I'll figure this out later.

+Welp.
+Now it works.
+Just had to destroy and redeploy the whole thing.
+I call this a win.

+Did quite a lot of refactoring and started to work on a script that updates the commands to discords.
+Gribe also pointed out that lambda processing power is tied to the memory!
+I'll try to run the lambdas with a bit more memory to see if I can reduce the runtime.